emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 ```

 The evaluation script will compute the Capri-Q docking assessment classification scores (high, medium, acceptable, incorrect, error) for each of your top 5 predictions per data point.
+Error means that the prediction or evaluation did not finish due to a programmatic error.
 It will then print the distribution of classifications for the top 1 predictions across all data points.
 Additionally, it will compute the number of "successful" predictions, i.e., the number of data points for which the top 1 prediction is classified as "acceptable" or better.
 You will find more stats in a file `combined_results.csv` in the result folder.